Vascular Access Management: Sepsis (1.0 CE for Nurses)

 Course Authors

-This course was co-authored by Barbara Connell MS, MT(ASCP)SH and Erika Probst RN, MSN, CLNC.
+This course was co-authored by Barbara Connell MS, MT(ASCP)SH, Erika Probst RN, MSN, CLNC, and Brenda Kozak, DNP, MSN, RN, CNE.